Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: Lanczos algorithm to compute the response function

 Under this hypothesis, the last part of the continued fraction satisfy the self-consistent equation

 that is solved:

 This introduces an imaginary term to the Green function when the argument inside the square root becomes negative (branch cut).
 This termination of the recursion is similar to the proposed one for the turbo Lanczos algorithm in TD-DFT\cite{Rocca2008}.
+Additionally, to introduce a finite lifetime, we also add a Lorentzian smearing $\eta$ by replacing $\omega\rightarrow \omega + i\eta$; the convergence of the spectrum is achieved as $N_\text{steps} \rightarrow \infty$ and $\eta\rightarrow 0$.
 With this method, we compute the response function at any frequency, with a single tri-diagonalization procedure: the application of $\mathcal L$ to $\bm p_i$ and $\bm q_i$ in \eqname~\eqref{eq:beta:k} and~\eqref{eq:gamma:k} is the expensive part of the algorithm.
 The $\alpha_i,\beta_i,\gamma_i$ coefficients depend on the $\Acal$ and $\Bcal$ observables (on the vectors $\bm p$ and $\bm q$ used to start the Lanczos algorithm) but not on the frequency $\omega$.
 The application of $\mathcal L$ to a vector does not require any matrix inversion; it is efficient and parallelizable.
-In particular, $\mathcal L$ is a square matrix of dimension $3N(1 + 6N) \sim N^2$ ($3N$ the $\bRcal$ block and $9N^2$ both the $\bUps$ and $\Re\bA$ blocks).
-Therefore, the application of the $\mathcal L$ matrix to the $\bm p_i$ and $\bm q_i$ vectors scales as $N^4$, much better than the inversion of \eqname~\eqref{eq:big:matrix} ($N^6$).
-To calculate the full response function, we need to apply the $\mathcal L$ matrix for each iteration.
-Thus the overall computational cost scales as $N^4 \cdot N_{\text{steps}}$, where $N_{\text{steps}}$ is the number of iterations of the Lanczos algorithm.
+In particular, even if $\mathcal L$ is a dense matrix of $[3N(1 + 6N)]^2 \sim N^4$ elements ($3N\times 3N$ the $\bRcal$ block and $9N^2\times 9N^2$ both the $\bUps$ and $\Re\bA$ blocks), the application of $\mathcal L$ to a vector scales as $N^3$, much better than the inversion of \eqname~\eqref{eq:big:matrix} ($N^6$).
+In particular, the $\mathcal L$ matrix can be divided into the harmonic and anharmonic contribution:

-The heaviest part of applying $\mathcal L$ to a vector is the calculation of the $\bDfour$ tensor inside $\bar{\bm X}$ and $\bar{\bm X'}$.
-Since $\bDfour$ is computed as a Monte Carlo integral over randomly displaced ionic configurations, as discussed in ref.\cite{Bianco2017}, its calculation scales as $N^4\cdot N_{\text{config}}$, where $N_{\text{config}}$ is the number of random ionic configurations in which used to evaluate the average of $\bDfour$ (see \appendixname~\ref{app:lanczos}).
-The number of configurations needed to converge $\bDfour$ average depends on the system and on the symmetries; usually $N_{\text{config}}$ is of the order of thousands.

-On the other side, as we show in \secname~\ref{sec:hydrogen}, the Lanczos continued fraction converges quite well already with $N_{\text{steps}} = 40$ iterations.
-Therefore, the calculation of the $\bDfour$ matrix has a bigger pre-factor than the full Lanczos procedure, and most of the computational cost goes in the calculation of $\bDfour$.

-However, the memory required to store $\bDfour$ diverges quickly.
-In big systems, it may be convenient to recompute $\bDfour$ on-the-fly for each iteration of the Lanczos, to avoid storing it.
-In this case the overall computational cost of the Lanczos algorithm scales as $N^4\cdot N_{\text{steps}}N_{\text{config}}$.
-Since $N_{\text{steps}}$ is small, we can compute the response function for systems of hundreds of atoms even on a standard desktop PC, without requiring a prohibitive amount of RAM to store $\bDfour$ with a moderate additional computational cost.